 Simply put, our approach works.
 We use Appreciative Inquiry to facilitate lasting positive change in our students.

 “Appreciative Inquiry is the cooperative search for the best in people, their organizations, and the world around them.
-It involves systematic discovery of what gives a system ‘life’ when it is most effective and capable in economic, ecological, and human terms.
-AI involves the art and practice of asking questions that strengthen a system’s capacity to heighten positive potential.
+It involves systematic discovery of what gives a system ‘life’ when it is most effective and capable in economic,» Read more about: Appreciative Inquiry: It’s Why Our Approach Works »

 • System 1 operates automatically and quickly, with little

 or no effort and no sense of voluntary control.